 If you’re caring for elderly parents, you may witness dramatic changes in their behavior over time.
-These could be signs that they need home care to support them.
+These could be signs your aging parents need help to support them.
 However, it’s not easy to admit that everyday tasks aren’t as easy as they once were, so they may not ask for help directly.
-If at least one of your parents is a Veteran or a surviving spouse, AVCC will help them access the home care they need to maintain a good quality of life.
+If at least one of your parents is a Veteran or a surviving spouse, AVCC can help them access the home care they need to maintain a good quality of life.

 Warning Signs to Watch For

-The signs that a senior needs help at home fall into a few different categories.
+The signs that senior citizens need help at home fall into a few different categories.
 In general, you should look for changes in physical and mental functions, household management, and personal hygiene.
 You’ll also want to keep an eye on any service-connected injuries or disabilities your Veteran has.

 There are a variety of red flags that indicate something has become an issue for the elderly.
 Warning signs you should look out for include: